KovalenkoKonstantin/A-Beginner-s-Guide-by-Herbert-Schildt/README.md

 # Gerbert Schildt Beginners Guide 7th edition
 Learning Process
-Here is the sorce code for the Herbert Schildt beginners guide 7th edition Chapter 15 and 17 are separate from this source code in outer directory.
+<br/>Here is the sorce code for the Herbert Schildt beginners guide 7th edition
+<br/>Chapter 15 and 17 are separate from this source code in outer directory.
 ## Contents

 | No. | Chapter | Sourse |